Kuann/devday-azure/README.md

 Note:

-By default, database servers created are not accessible for other services and the Internet so you need to find way to re-config it's firewall to open access.
+By default, database servers created are not accessible for other services and the Internet so you need to find a way to re-config it's firewall to open access.

 Install necessary extensions for you database if any.

-3. Dockerize your application:
+## 3. Dockerize your application:

 https://spring.io/guides/gs/spring-boot-docker/

 https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

-4. Create Azure Container Registry:
+## 4. Create Azure Container Registry:

 Your private registry for storing your container images.

 https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr

-5. Create a Kubernetes cluster:
+## 5. Create a Kubernetes cluster:

 https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster

-6. Deploy your image:
+## 6. Deploy your image:

 https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-application

+After this step, you should be able to access your application from the Internet via a public ip.
+But when your deployment changes, Does your app ip remain the same?

+Find a way to reserve a static ip in Azure and assign it to you application on Kubernetes.

-7. Customize environment variables:
+## 7. Customize environment variables:

 You might have a need to customize you containers for different environments (Dev, Test, Staging, Production).